Fuzzy markup language: Overview

-Syntax, grammar & hardware synthesis
+Syntax, grammar and hardware synthesis

 FML allows fuzzy systems to be coded through a collection of correlated semantic tags capable of modeling the different components of a classical fuzzy controller such as knowledge base, rule base, fuzzy variables and fuzzy rules.
 Therefore, the FML tags used to build a fuzzy controller represent the set of lexemes used to create fuzzy expressions.
 In order to design a well-formed XML-based language, an FML context-free grammar is defined by means of a XML schema which defines name, type and attributes characterized each XML element.
-However, since an FML program represents only a static view of a fuzzy logic controller, the so-called eXtensible Stylesheet Language Translator (XSLT) is provided to change this static view to a computable version.
+However, since an FML program represents only a static view of a fuzzy logic controller, XSLT is provided to change this static view to a computable version.
 Indeed, XSLTs modules are able to convert the FML-based fuzzy controller in a general purpose computer language using an XSL file containing the translation description.
 At this level, the control is executable for the hardware.
 In short, FML is essentially composed by three layers: